 There is a Palearctic moth that looks like a harlequin and in former times was called 'Harlekin' in German and 'geómetra arlequín' in Spanish.
 That is the Magpie Moth (Abraxas grossulariata Linnaeus, 1758, Geometridae, Ennominae); Hofmann's spelling even was 'Harlequin'.
-However, it is a night-flying insect and for this reason out of place in a day setting.
 Boyd found four West Indian butterflies to match obligingly, being commonly called Harlequins.
 They belong to the genus Atlantea Higgins, 1959 [Nymphalidae], and each one is endemic to a different Greater Antillean island: Atlantea pantoni Kaye, 1906 (the Jamaican Harlequin), Atlantea perezi Herrich-Schäffer, 1862 (the Cuban Harlequin), Atlantea tulita Dewitz, 1877 (the Puerto Rican Harlequin) and the rare Atlantea cryptadia Sommer & Schwartz (the Hispaniolan Harlequin), the type specimen of which was collected as late as 1979.
 (David Spencer Smith / Lee D. Miller / Jacqueline Y. Miller: The Butterflies of the West Indies and South Florida, Oxford [Oxford University Press] 1994, p.
 89–91) It is not at all clear, however, why Nabokov should have imported those Caribbean insects into his novel.
 He was always careful to choose the right habitat for the butterflies of his fiction.
 Neither is the novel set in the Caribbean nor does the aunt suggest Vadim go there, in order to look at some Atlantea species.
 On the other hand, later on in the novel (p.
 108–109), the title phrase "Look at that harlequin" recurs, and this time it explicitly refers to an identifiable und fully identified near-by butterfly, "a most ordinary nettlefly" (»Aglais urticae).
-So if there are butterflies behind the "harlequins" at all, the aunt probably just means some ordinary butterflies that are always around.
-See also »Arlequinus arlequinus.
+So if there are butterflies behind the "harlequins", they could either be Magpie Moths or just some ordinary butterflies.
+However, there is one more special candidate: the Virgin Tiger Moth »Grammia virgo.
+This is a lepidopteron Nabokov himself explicitly called a Harlequin.
+(See also »Arlequinus arlequinus.)

 The Malayan Hawk Moth whose "monstrous caterpillar" gives out a "piercing sound," an "improvement over the mouse-like squeak of our Death's Head moth" (The Gift, p.
 110), probably is *Acherontia lachesis Fabricius, 1798, a close relative of the Palearctic »Acherontia atropos, the Death's Head Moth.
 The imago, the pupa and the larva of both emit a chirping sound when threatened, the caterpillar probably by pulling back its head into the prothorax.
 Acherontia lachesis occurs mainly in Malaya, but its range is from India to the Moluccas and north to China.